vega/vega-lite/site/docs/tooltip.md

 <div class="vl-example" data-name="bar_tooltip"></div>

-To show more than one field, you can provide an array of field definitions or [calculate](calculate.html) a new field that concatenates multiple fields.
+To show more than one field, you can provide an array of field definitions.
+[Vega tooltip](https://github.com/vega/vega-tooltip/) will display a table that shows the name of the field and its value.
+Here is an examle.

+<div class="vl-example" data-name="bar_tooltip_multi"></div>

+Alternatively, you can [calculate](calculate.html) a new field that concatenates multiple fields (and use a single field definition).

 ## Vega Tooltip plugin

 You can further customize the tooltip by specifying a custom event handler via [`tooltipHandler`](https://vega.github.io/vega/docs/api/view/#view_tooltipHandler) of the [`Vega View API`](https://vega.github.io/vega/docs/api/view/).
-Vega invokes the handler every time a tooltip is shown
+Vega invokes the handler every time a tooltip is shown.

-We provide [`vega-tooltip`](https://github.com/vega/vega-tooltip/), a tooltip handler that creates a customizable HTML tooltip.
-Below is an example of Vega-lite visualization with [`vega-tooltip`](https://github.com/vega/vega-tooltip/) plugin.
+We provide [Vega Tooltip](https://github.com/vega/vega-tooltip/), a tooltip handler that creates a customizable HTML tooltip.
+Below is an example of Vega-lite visualization with [Vega Tooltip](https://github.com/vega/vega-tooltip/) plugin.
+Vega Tooltip comes with [Vega Embed](https://github.com/vega/vega-embed) so you might already be using it.

-<div class="vl-example tooltip" data-name="bar_tooltip"></div>
+<div class="vl-example" data-name="bar_tooltip"></div>

 Without the tooltip plugin, Vega-Lite will generate tooltips via native HTML ["title" attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/title).
 Move your cursor over one of the bars to see it (you might have to wait for a little bit for the tooltip to appear).

-<div class="vl-example" data-name="bar_tooltip"></div>
+<div class="vl-example no-tooltip" data-name="bar_tooltip"></div>